-On the other hand, if you’re asking how much you should be paying employees for overtime hours worked, then consider hiring someone with expertise in employment law or human resources.
+On the other hand, if you’re asking how much you should be paying employees for overtime hours worked, then consider hiring someone with expertise in employment law such as employment solicitors or human resources experts.

 Depending on what you’re looking for, an attorney or individual expert may be able to help.
 If you want to purchase opinion letters for your case, you may want to first consult with an attorney on this specific topic.

 After your virtual consultation, the attorneys will begin working on your opinion letter by researching the facts of your case, the case law, and applicable state and federal statutes.

 Therefore, you need to determine whether you’re asking legal questions regarding your business or general personal questions.

 To get a legal opinion, you’ll want to make sure that you have all of the proper materials and documentation.
 In addition to whatever information is relevant for your case, also gather up any references or sources you might find helpful.